delta-exchange/just-the-docs/docs/trading-guide/trading-bands.md

 **Band3: Rate Limit Band**

-Since the interest rate over which the IRS contract is defined is bounded between (Vmin, Vmax), no trading should happend outside this band.
+Since the interest rate over which the IRS contract is defined is bounded between (Vmin, Vmax), no trading should happen outside this band.
 Therefore,

 $$UpperBand3 = Vmax $$

 $$LowerBand3=Vmin$$

-The allowed trading band for IRS contracts is derivated by combining Band1, Band2 and Band3 as per the following equation:
+The allowed trading band for IRS contracts is derived by combining Band1, Band2 and Band3 as per the following equation:

 $$UpperBand = min (max (UpperBand1, UpperBand2), UpperBand3)$$